 Probably my favorite form of backlink building, a lot of hotel marketers seem to think that PR and speaking with journos is reserved for all but the largest hotel chains.

 If you have a limited budget however, there are still plenty of opportunities here.
-We do this daily for clients across the travel industry via our HARO service with great success.
+We do this daily for clients across the travel industry via our HARO link building service with great success.

 This method works extremely well because journalists and editors need something from you.
 By giving them what they need and making life easy for them, you get rewarded in the form of your hotel being mentioned, a backlink from their publication and your personal social media channels being mentioned.